mrchypark/ubci/README.md

 #> [29] pillar_1.2.1     backports_1.1.2  jsonlite_1.5     lubridate_1.7.4
 #> [33] pkgconfig_2.0.1
 ```

+Data source license is below.

+    “UBCI 인덱스”
+    Copyright 2018 두나무(주) All rights reserved.
+    Powered by 두나무/Upbit

 Please note that this project is released with a [Contributor Code of
 Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree